Below is a list of common questions about Bluebird Tours and flying

 Q: I've never been in a "small" airplane.
 How bumpy is it?

 A: Early mornings and late evenings are usually very smooth.
-If scheduling mid-day, expect a few bumps in the mountains.
+If scheduling mid-day, expect bumps in the mountains.
 For passenger comfort and safety we will cancel tours at any report of moderate or greater turbulence.

 Discuss the possibility of turbulence and your personal tendency toward motion sickness with your pilot on the day of the flight.
 Also if you have a tendency toward motion sickness we suggest not eating immediately before the tour for your own comfort.